OhGreat/ES_adversarial_attacks_library/README.md

 ## Implementations
 A number of different evaluation functions has been created in order to model the `adversarial attacks`.
 More specifically, the following modes have been implemented:
-- "R_channel_only" : creates noise for each pixel in the red channel.
+- "R_channel" : creates noise for each pixel in the red channel.
 - "all_channels" : creates noise for each pixel in every channel.
 Similarly to what is presented in <a href="tiling_es">[3]</a>
-- "shadow_noise" : like the R_channel_only but applies the noise to all channels.
+- "shadow_noise" : like the *R_channel* but applies the noise to all three channels.
 - "3D_one-pixel" : one pixel noise for each channel as described in <a href="#one_pixel_atk">[2]</a>.
 - "1D_one-pixel" : like above but the noise is applied to only one channel.

-The implemented `models` for the Grad-CAM are the following:
+The implemented `models` for Grad-CAM visualization are the following:
 - VGG19
 - ResNet50
 - XceptionV3